-9.1 In addition to the electrical load analysis itself being retained with the aircraft records,7 a summary of the ELA should be completed on CAA form 24021-20.
-This form informs the crew of the conclusions from the ELA.
+9.1 In addition to the ELA itself being retained with the aircraft records, a summary of the ELA should be completed on the approved CAA form.
+The form informs the crew of the conclusions from the ELA.
 It also informs the crew of what systems were load shed to reach the conclusion.
-This can aid in situations where the flight manual procedures are descriptively vague and uses terms like "as required".
-This form should be kept with the aircraft in a place accessible to the flight crew such as the folder containing the flight manual.
+This can aid in situations where the AFM procedures are descriptively vague and uses terms like 'as required'.
+This form should be kept with the aircraft in a place accessible to the flight crew such as the folder containing the AFM.
+See paragraph 5.5 for information on locating the applicable CAA form.

-7 The current CAA logbooks have a divider to hold the aircraft ELA
+&lt;sup>7 The current CAA logbooks have a divider to hold the aircraft ELA